One of the most common questions that rug buyers often get asked is, “How can you tell the difference between a handmade rug and a machine made rug?”

 Look for Color Variations

-Handmade Persian rugs are more likely to have slight variations in color.
+Handmade rugs are more likely to have slight variations in color.
 This is because the process is entirely manual including the dyeing process.

-Using wool that has been dyed in different batches will often result in slight color variations.
+Using the finest wool that has been dyed in different batches will often result in slight color variations.
 With machine-made rugs, the materials used are typically dyed in a single batch and the colors will be uniform throughout.

 Remember, machine-made rugs have a perfect appearance, uniform knots, and synthetic fringes.
 In contrast, hand-knotted rugs have unique patterns and imperfections, natural materials in the knots and fringes, and slight differences in straightness.